venkatchandu848/Titanic-Survival/README.md

 # Predictions

-Some of the predictions that are obtained are also saved in predictions folder.
+Some of the predictions that are obtained are also saved in Predictions folder.